Grooming Gangs

 And what’s happening to people who are autistic, disabled, trans….

 Better still, just get on with it!
-Instead of holding an enquiry, go and get on with making some of the necessary changes.
-Normalise the fight.
+Instead of holding an enquiry.

 Any child missing from school should be traced.
-(Yes, I know from bitter experience that sometimes you can’t MAKE a teenager go to school, but we should know that’s the case, and it shouldn’t come out of the education budget!)
+(Yes, I know that sometime’s you can’t MAKE a teenager go to school, but we should know that’s the case, and it shouldn’t come out of the education budget!)

-Join it all up - health, education, policing, the justic system.
-S*d an enquiry if people are playing politics.
-JFDI.
-You’re the government!
+Join it all up - health, education, policing, social services, the justice system.
+S*d an enquiry.
+Get on with it.
 Involve victims in reform, not reviews.
-The current furore is expensive, and damaging.
+Because the current furore is expensive, and damaging.
 If this is what politics has sunk to - point scoring on party and lines and deliberate misinterpretaion of questions being asked - why would any sane person ever want to become a politician?

 Time to Act